atsushieno/mugene-ng/README.md

 mugene-ng is distributed under the MIT License.

-mugene-ng depends on [my fork](https://github.com/atsushieno/antlr-kotlin/tree/main) of [Strumenta/antlr-kotliin](https://github.com/Strumenta/antlr-kotlin) which is distributed under the Apache 2.0 License.
-(It will go back to the original version once my contributed change is released in their new version.)
+mugene-ng depends on [Strumenta/antlr-kotliin](https://github.com/Strumenta/antlr-kotlin) which is distributed under the Apache 2.0 License.

 mugene-ng depends on [atsushieno/ktmidi](https://github.com/atsushieno/ktmidi) which is distributed under the MIT License.